bruisedsamurai/Facebook_PyBot/readme.md

 A wiki is in work in progress

-You can join here to get help any help - tg://join?invite=AAAAAEKk2oeomfP2p3Cljg
+You can join here to get help any help - [Telegram Group](https://t.me/joinchat/AAAAAEKk2oeomfP2p3Cljg)